Contents

 Sublimation printing can efficiently produce small customized batches or large bulk orders with equal ease.
 Since the process is highly automated, the printer can accommodate single orders up to hundreds without intensive additional labor.
 This makes sublimation well-suited for print on demand fulfillment models that print products as orders are received rather than pre-stocking inventory.

 In summary, if your business model requires flexibility to profitably print 1-2 shirts at a time or scale to big numbers quickly based on viral demand, sublimation may be better aligned to that need.
-But for businesses focused squarely on high volume production runs to fulfill wholesale or branded orders, screen printing provides economies of scale.
+But for businesses focused squarely on high-volume production runs to fulfill wholesale or branded orders, screen printing provides economies of scale.

 8. Price

 Screen printing means taking the time to mix inks, make stencils, and manually print each shirt.
 Not very practical to fire up all that setup for a few shirts.
-Bulk orders around 25+ makes it worthwhile, lowering the cost per tee.
+Bulk orders around 25+ make it worthwhile, lowering the cost per tee.
 But overordering shirts risks wasted dough and excess stock.
 So screen printing thrives on high volume runs rather than fast on-demand jobs.

 Sublimation is like a custom T-shirt factory on demand!
 Since heat presses and sublimation printers automate the decorating process, it takes the same effort to make 1 or 100 shirts.
 No stencils, no mess, no fuss!
 This flexibility keeps small batch costs reasonable while allowing instant scaling if a design goes viral.
 And you only order blank shirts as needed so no leftover stock.
 Perfect for printing exactly what’s ordered exactly when it’s ordered!